AleksandrRogov/DynamicsWebApi/README.md

 `executeFetchXml`, `executeFetchXmlAll`, `associate`, `disassociate`, `associateSingleValued`, `disassociateSingleValued`, `executeBoundFunction`, `executeUnboundFunction`, `executeBoundAction`, `executeUnboundAction`.

-Advanced functions have a suffix `Request` added to the end of the applicable operation.
+Advanced functions have a suffix `Request` added to the end of the applicable operation (exceptions are `uploadFile` and `downloadFile`).
 Most of the functions have a single input parameter which is a `request` object.

 The following table describes all properties that are accepted in this object. __Important!__ Not all operaions accept all properties and if you by mistake specified